 Our Notice of Privacy Practices was originally effective in August, 2014.

 This revised version is effective as of February 11, 2019.

 If you have any questions about this notice or about how your health information is used or shared by us, please contact us at: Kentucky Counseling Center, LLC Attn: Privacy Officer 4835 Poplar Level Road Suite 110 Louisville, KY 40213

 Please provide copies of your insurance and id if possible.

+If you prefer to submit this information over the phone, you may do so by calling us.
 We require keeping your credit or debit card on file as a convenient method of payment for KCC Direct services that your insurance doesn’t cover, but for which you are liable.
 Your credit card information is kept confidential and secure.

 By signing below, you authorize and request Kentucky Counseling Centerto charge your credit card for balances due for services rendered.
 This authorization relates to all payments not covered by my insurance company for services provided to me by Kentucky Counseling Center.